sustrik/libdill/index.md

 ## What about asynchronous objects?

 Sometimes you don't want to launch a coroutine but rather to create an object that runs coroutines in the background.
-For example, an object called "tcp_connection" may run two coroutines, one for reading data from the network, one for sending data to the network.
+For example, an object called "tcp_connection" may run two coroutines, one for asynchronously reading data from the network, one for sending data to the network.

 Still, it would be nice if the object was a node in the calltree, just like a coroutine is.